Localization detection based on quantum dynamics: Results

-Figure~\ref{fig:dyn} demonstrates the dependence on the disorder strength $w$ of the $z$ component of the magnetization $M_z$ and the absolute square of the twist overlap $|z|^2$ averaged over the disorder realizations.
+Figure~\ref{fig:dyn} shows the dependence on the disorder strength $w$ of the $z$ component of the magnetization $M_z$ and the absolute square of the twist overlap $|z|^2$ averaged over the disorder realizations.
 Here, the noise strength is $\sigma=0$.
 The averages of $M_z$ and $|z|^2$ are plotted with error bars in Figs.~\ref{fig:dyn}(a) and (c), respectively, where the error bar represents standard deviation.
 Figures~\ref{fig:dyn}(b) and (d) show the standard deviations of the $z$ component of the magnetization and the absolute square of the twist overlap, respectively.

-The average magnetization is about $M_z\simeq 0$ in the small-disorder region, which indicates thermalization.
-When the disorder is strong enough, $M_z\simeq L$, which is the signature of the memory effect because $M_z=L$ for the initial state.
-The memory effect is characteristic of the localized phase, also observed in Ref.~\cite{filho2022}.
+The average magnetization is $M_z\simeq 0$ in the weak-disorder region, indicating thermalization.
+When the disorder is strong enough, $M_z\simeq L$, which is a signature of the memory effect because $M_z=L$ in the initial state.
+The memory effect is characteristic of the localized phase, which was also observed in Ref.~\cite{filho2022}.
+The variance (standard deviation) of the magnetization peaks at a slightly weaker disorder strength than that of the entanglement entropy.
+Since the magnetization fluctuates with time and can have negative values, $\delta M_z$ is relatively large in the weak-disorder region.
+Thus, the variance peak of the magnetization in this situation cannot apply to determining the transition or overlap point.

-The twist overlap shown in Fig.~\ref{fig:dyn}(c) looks very similar to Fig.~\ref{fig:eig}(c).
-While the overall behavior of the twist overlap in Fig.~\ref{fig:dyn}(c) is almost the same as Fig.~\ref{fig:eig}(c), the variance (standard deviation) in Fig.~\ref{fig:dyn}(d) is relatively large compared with Fig.~\ref{fig:eig}(d).
-The variance in Fig.~\ref{fig:dyn}(d) arises from both the difference in eigenstates of different disorder realizations and the oscillatory behavior of $z(t)$.
+The twist overlap also increases with the disorder strength.
+However, the memory effect is not the leading cause for the large value of $|z|^2$ in the strong-disorder region.
+If the memory effect dominates the twist overlap behavior, $|z|^2$ should be close to $1$, and its variance should be small.
+Considering that the twist overlap shown in Fig.~\ref{fig:dyn}(c) is similar to that in Fig.~\ref{fig:eig}(c), we expect that the behavior of the twist overlap reflects the properties of eigenstates.
+The variance (standard deviation) in Fig.~\ref{fig:dyn}(d) is relatively large compared with that in Fig.~\ref{fig:eig}(d).
+The large variance in Fig.~\ref{fig:dyn}(d) is due to the difference in the eigenstates of different disorder realizations and the oscillatory behavior of $z(t)$.

-As shown in Fig.~\ref{fig:dis}, the disorder dependence of $M_z$ and $|z|^2$ has little dependence on the noise strength $\sigma$.
-However, time evolution is actually affected by the interaction and the transverse field noises, as shown in the following subsection.
-Details in time evolution are averaged out in the results in Fig.~\ref{fig:dis}, which makes the noise dependence negligible.
+Similar results to the noiseless case ($\sigma=0$) also appear in the presence of static noise.
+While several types of noises exist in quantum devices, we here consider static noises in the interaction between spins and the transverse field.
+As shown in Fig.~\ref{fig:dis}, the disorder strength of $M_z$ and $|z|^2$ has little dependence on noise strength $\sigma$.
+However, the time evolution is affected by the static noises, as shown in the following subsection.
+The details of the time evolution are averaged out in the results in Fig.~\ref{fig:dis}, making the noise dependence negligible.